NVIDIA/spark-rapids/docs/compatibility.md

 - If an input url has a invalid Ipv6 address, Spark will return `null` for all components, but plugin will parse other components except `HOST` as normal.
 So `http://userinfo@[1:2:3:4:5:6:7:8:9:10]/path?query=1#Ref`'s result will be `[null,/path,query=1,Ref,http,/path?query=1,userinfo@[1:2:3:4:5:6:7:8:9:10],userinfo]`
+- PATH and FILE of some edge cases (like empty string and url without PROTOCOL but contains "//") will be empty string in plugin instead of null in Spark.
+- Only UTF-8 encoding is supported in the plugin.
+If the input url contains characters that are not in UTF-8 encoding, the result may be different from Spark.

 ## Windowing